Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 ### The loop code
 [Back to Top](#notes "Back to Top")<br>

-Here is the loop code (plus a little extra I put in front of it):
+Here is the loop code (plus a little extra function "squared" I put in front of it):<br>
 ```C
 #define TRUE  1 // in a LOGICAL statement, anything non-zero is true
 #define FALSE 0 // in a LOGICAL statement, only zero is false